ta3ag/lbd/_sources/otherinst.txt

   <result> = lshr i8 -2, 1   ; yields {i8}:result = 0x7FFFFFFF

-In llvm, IR node **sra** is defined for ashr IR instruction, node **srl** is defined for lshr instruction (I don't know why don't use ashr and lshr as the IR node name directly).
+In llvm, IR node **sra** is defined for ashr IR instruction, node **srl** is defined for lshr instruction (We don't know why don't use ashr and lshr as the IR node name directly).
 Summary as the Table: C operator >> implementation.